Canadian Supply Chains Act

 PROHIBITION OF FORCED LABOR AND HUMAN TRAFFICKING

 The LVMH Group does not tolerate any form of abusive or illegal labor in its supply chain such as forced labor or human trafficking.
-All forms of forced labor, slavery, servitude or trafficking in human beings by Suppliers, as well as withholding identity papers or work permits or requiring workers to deposit a bond or the use of any other constraint, is strictly prohibited.
+All forms of forced labor, slavery, servitude or trafficking in human beings by Business Partners, as well as withholding identity papers or work permits or requiring workers to deposit a bond or the use of any other constraint, is strictly prohibited.
 All workers are entitled to accept or leave their employment freely.
-Suppliers must respect workers freedom of movement.
-Suppliers cannot require workers to work to repay a debt to them or to a third party.
+Business Partners must respect workers freedom of movement.
+Business Partners cannot require workers to work to repay a debt to them or to a third party.

-The Supplier Code requires that LV Canada suppliers ensure that their own suppliers respect the principles set forth in the Supplier Code.
-In addition, the Supplier Code requires suppliers to commit to establishing processes or mechanisms for their own employees and stakeholders, including a mechanism for them to raise issues or concerns in good faith without fear of retaliation.
-The Supplier Code also provides suppliers with access to the LVMH Group Alert Line (“Alert Line”), which is an online interface that provides a confidential way of reporting good faith violations of the Supplier Code.
+The Code requires that LV Canada Business Partners ensure that their own suppliers respect the principles set forth in the Code.
+In addition, the Code requires Business Partners to commit to establishing processes or mechanisms for their own employees and stakeholders, including a mechanism for them to raise issues or concerns in good faith without fear of retaliation.
+The Code also provides Business Partners and their employees with access to the LVMH Group Alert Line (“Alert Line”), which is an online interface that provides a confidential way of reporting good faith violations of the Code.

-LV Canada may take action against suppliers for non-compliance with the Supplier Code, such as requiring the supplier to take corrective action, suspending purchases, refusing to take delivery of products until the violation(s) is remedied to LV Canada’s satisfaction, or termination of its business relationship with the supplier.
+LV Canada may take action against Business Partners for non-compliance with the Code, such as requiring the Business Partner to take corrective action, suspending purchases, refusing to take delivery of products until the violation(s) is remedied to LV Canada’s satisfaction, or termination of its business relationship with the Business Partner.

 3. LVA Supplier Due Diligence Procedure

 All new LV Canada suppliers are required to complete the LVA Supplier Due Diligence Procedure as part of their onboarding process.
-This Procedure consists of three requirements: (1) the supplier’s completion of a questionnaire, (2) screening the supplier against a wide array of databases designed to identify elevated risk with respect to forced labor, child labor, and other compliance areas, and (3) the supplier’s certification of the Supplier Code, as discussed above.
-If elevated risk is discovered as a result of these initial due diligence steps, then LVA’s Legal Department is required to review and approve the supplier.
+This Procedure consists of three requirements: (1) the supplier’s completion of a questionnaire, (2) screening the supplier against a wide array of databases designed to identify elevated risk with respect to forced labor, child labor, and other compliance areas, and (3) the supplier’s certification of the Code, as discussed above.
+If elevated risk is discovered as a result of these initial due diligence steps, then the supplier is further reviewed by LVA departments with supplier management responsibility.

-· Each supplier is screened against restricted party lists related to forced labor, including the Uyghur Forced Labor Prevention Act (“UFLPA”) Entity List, a list of entities in Xinjiang Autonomous Region of China identified as mining, producing, or manufacturing wholly or in part any goods, wares, articles and merchandise with forced labor.
+- Each supplier is screened against restricted party lists related to forced labor, including a list of entities in identified as mining, producing, or manufacturing wholly or in part any goods, wares, articles and merchandise with forced labor.

 4. LVA Anticorruption Policy

-LV Canada employees must report any suspected violation of the LVA Anticorruption Policy to the LVA Legal Department and/or the LVMH Alert Line, which is available to all LV Canada employees.
+LV Canada employees must report any suspected violation of the LVA Anticorruption Policy through LVA’s reporting policy and/or the LVMH Alert Line, which is available to all LV Canada employees.

 5. LVA International Trade Policy